 Individual and small group activities- Preschool and Pre-K Program- play an important part of our daily schedule and are conducted five days per week, in the morning hours between 9 am and 12 pm- when children are most eager to learn.
-Our little students take part in many educational activities that widen their imagination, help gain new experiences, and teach practical skills, all while having fun with their friends.
+Our little students take part in many educational activities that widen their imagination, help them gain new experiences, and teach practical skills, all while having fun with their friends.

-As a part of our daycare program, we offer Preschool activities 5 days per week (September through May) for children 3.5 years old.
-Activities include art projects, circle time, storytime, painting, drawing, play-dough, cut-outs, etc. Additionally, an emphasis is placed on an introduction to the alphabet, numbers, colors, shapes, weather, months, days of week, and more as well as Kumon and Get Ready for School learning workbooks, and many other educational and fun activities such as puzzles, matching opposites, kinetic sand, light up table etc. Each child gets his/her own Get Ready for School and Kumon workbooks with activities specifically designed for this age group.
-Finished pages with activities are given to parents at the end of each day.
+As a part of our daycare program, we offer Preschool activities five days per week (September through May) for children 3.5 years old.
+Activities include art projects, circle time, storytime, painting, drawing, play-dough, cut-outs, puzzles, matching opposites, kinetic sand, light-up table, etc. Additionally, an emphasis is placed on an introduction to the alphabet, numbers, colors, shapes, weather, months, and days of the week.
+Each child gets their own "Kumon" and "Get Ready for School" learning workbook and many other educational and fun worksheets used by kids every day.
+The finished pages are given to parents at the end of each day.

 Creating art expands a child’s ability to interact with the world around them, and provides a new set of skills for self-expression and communication.
-Not only does art help to develop the right side of the brain, it also cultivates important skills that benefit a child’s development.
+Not only does art help to develop the right side of the brain, but it also cultivates important skills that benefit a child’s development.
 But art goes far beyond the tangible statistics measured by studies - it can become a pivotal mode of uninhibited self-expression and amazement for a child.
 Art matters the same way language matters.
 It is a fundamental component of what makes us uniquely human.

 Get ready for School and Kumon workbooks reinforce key skills children will need in order to succeed in kindergarten and later in school.
 With hundreds of activities, the workbooks are designed with national and state curriculum standards in mind.
 Their kid-friendly format provides a wide variety of colorful, fun, and educational activities for children to enjoy.
 Finished activities pages are given to parents daily.